LHugueniot/APIC_FLUID_SIM/pic-core/README.txt

     frame++;
 }

+time = 0

-while(substep < timestep){
+while(time < timestep){

-	//Find the maximum timestep such that particles dont advance further than one cell so substep = calculateSubstep()

 	//Transfer attributes from particles to grid
 	transferParticleToGrid()

+	//Find the maximum timestep such that particles dont advance further than one cell so substep = calculateSubstep()

 	//Change grid values based on
 	advectFluid(substep){